rarbuthnot/academic-kickstart/content/authors/admin/_index.md

 - Professional Scrum Master I
 ---

-Russ Arbuthnot is a director of innovation at a global marketing services company.
+Russ Arbuthnot is a director of innovation at a global marketing services company with over 20 years of experience in engineering and technology.
 His interests include agile software development, technical product management, programming, and coffee.
-He leads a team of product owners, who manage over a one-hunderd-million dollars of proprietery software and technology.